 - Providing additional product information or incentives on a product that the customer has viewed or added to a cart, but has not yet purchased

 Customer support is an essential aspect of any successful business, and as mentioned above, client/customer retention is vital to business growth and protecting your bottom line.
+There are a few known issues in the customer service world that are worth getting ahead of, so being on top of these problems with proactive and informal communication can mitigate or prevent many of the problems.
 There are few things as frustrating as being unable to find help with a product or service, but conversational commerce platforms and integrations simplify the process for both the customer and your team.

 Live Chat and Chatbot Support

 Often times customers will narrow down their choices to a few options, and then get stuck and require assistance in the form of additional questions or details.
 Live Chat and Chatbot services fill this niche quite well by providing immediate support that might help them to make a decision and move through to checkout.
+It can even be done effectively through your social media channels, making the conversation feel even more personal.
 The benefits mostly have to do with reducing cart abandonment, since if you can catch your customer live while they’re still on the site, they are less likely to bounce away and leave an unfulfilled cart.

 Direct Messaging for Support Cases

 Some products are simple and require little attention once the sale is made, but others, especially services, can sometimes have additional upkeep once the sale has been made.
 By reaching out to a customer who opened a support case for your product, you can quickly and efficiently resolve the issue while leaving the customer feeling as though they’ve truly been given the attention and care that sets you apart from the competition or massive online retailers.